sfryers/MT32Editor/Readme.txt

 COMPATIBILITY:

 - This software should run on any Windows 8, 8.1, 10 or 11 PC which has the .NET 6.0 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed.
 A monitor with at least 1080p resolution is recommended.
-The software does not work with Windows 7 32-bit edition, but will reportedly run on the 64-bit edition.
+The .NET 6 version does not work with Windows 7 32-bit edition, but will reportedly run on the 64-bit edition.
+The code can alternatively be compiled for .NET 4.7.2, which will run on Windows 7 32-bit systems.
+- The software should also run (with some UI imperfections) on Linux systems with the latest versions of Wine and wine-mono.msi installed.
+The .NET 6.0 x64 build has been successfully tested on Ubuntu 20.04 with Wine 9.2 and wine-mono 9.0.
 - A MIDI input device and an MT-32 compatible MIDI output device is strongly recommended but not required (SysEx files can still be loaded and edited without a connected MIDI device, but you will not hear any sounds).
 - SysEx (.syx) files created with this software can be uploaded to an MT-32 device using external software such as MIDI-OX, MIDI Tools, MUNT or any MIDI sequencer/DAW with built-in SysEx functionality.

 LICENCE:

 This software is licenced under the GPL3.0 (https://www.gnu.org/licenses/gpl-3.0.en.html).
 No warranty is offered.
-Source code is available at GitHub (https://github.com/sfryers/MT32Editor).
-The only external dependency is the NAudio.Midi library, which can be imported using NuGet in Visual Studio (https://www.nuget.org/packages/NAudio.Midi/2.1.0/).
+Source code is available from GitHub (https://github.com/sfryers/MT32Editor).
+The only external dependency is the NAudio.Midi library, which can be imported using NuGet in Visual Studio (https://www.nuget.org/packages/NAudio.Midi/2.2.1/).

 This software and its author are in no way linked to or endorsed by the Roland Corporation.